Skip to main content

 For Hawaiian and Pacific research, all of the same tools exist as for

 any other kind of research.
 There are region- and subject-specific

 academic journals and etc. Two very good starting points for general

-The Far East and Australasia
+The Far East and Australasia by

 Call Number: DS 502 .F37

-Annual publication with detailed overview information (history, geography, population and economic statistics) for every country in the Pacific, including U.S. affiliated (Hawaii, Guam, the Northern Mariana Islands and American Samoa).
-This can be a useful resource when researching conditions in the country of origin for Pacific Islanders living in Hawaii.
+Annual publication with detailed overview information (history, geography, population and economic statistics) for every country in the Pacific, including U.S. affiliated (Hawaiʻi, Guam, the Northern Mariana Islands and American Samoa).
+This can be a useful resource when researching conditions in the country of origin for Pacific Islanders living in Hawaiʻi.
 Most recent editions are located in the 1st floor reference section and in the Asia reference collection on the 4th floor, as well as in Hawaiian and Pacific Collections reference shelves.

-The Pacific Islands: An Encyclopedia
+The Pacific Islands: an encyclopedia by

 Call Number: DU17 .P3 2000